It started as a simple job – replace the cracked headlamp. But ended up as a front end twin headlamp conversion. And wow am I pleased with it.

 You get the idea.
 It’s just stupid.
 It looks dated and it is dated.
 Time to bring forward my future plans..

-So I did some research, made some phone calls, ended up speaking with Adrian at Central TVR.
+A few phone calls later, and I ended up speaking with Adrian at Central TVR.
 What a fantastic chap.

-A twin headlamp conversion complete with a front-end respray was booked in.
+A twin headlamp conversion minus the 3rd little light, complete with a front-end respray was booked in.

 For me it was a no-brainer.
 The change would be in keeping with my variant of Cerbera, and it would certainly update the look from 60s to current.